-Norfolk County Massachusetts viticulture Posted over 4 years ago
+Norfolk County Massachusetts viticulture Posted about 5 years ago

 What are some steps that can be taken in the fall to prepare the vines for a better outcome next year?

-Cleveland County Oklahoma viticulture Posted over 4 years ago
+Cleveland County Oklahoma viticulture Posted about 5 years ago

 Is this a grape vine and are these grapes edible?
 If so, how can I do anything to make them grow bigger and to improve the taste?

-Hennepin County Minnesota viticulture Posted over 4 years ago
+Hennepin County Minnesota viticulture Posted about 5 years ago

 What insect/disease leaves peelable, brownish gray, irregular shaped, angular edged, patches on grapevine leafs?
 I have seen this on the top and underside of the leafs on both my vinifera and frontenac grapevines.
 In peeling back the patches, I do not see any insect eggs and the patch seems to peel off fairly cleanly.